 Approximately 80% of research studies do not complete enrollment on time because they cannot recruit enough eligible volunteers.
 GeneMatch was established to recruit participants for Alzheimer's prevention studies, using genetic testing (through free cheek swab kits) to match volunteers with research opportunities.
 It is our hope the GeneMatch program will advance Alzheimer’s research by helping scientists find enough eligible participants to launch new studies.

-GeneMatch only collects information about which form of a gene (known as the APOE gene) you have.
+GeneMatch collects information about which form of a gene (known as the APOE gene) you have.
+GeneMatch will also test for other Alzheimer's-related genetic risk factors.
+Your sample will not be used for whole genome sequencing.
 We do not store your DNA for future testing.

 The only exclusionary medical condition is a diagnosis of a cognitive impairment, such as mild cognitive impairment (MCI), Alzheimer’s disease, or dementia.